-Direct Access is available from Avani Victoria Falls and The park opens daily at 6am, and closes at 6pm (all year round).
-Tickets can be bought at the entrance to the park.
+Direct and unlimited complimentary access to the Falls.
+The park opens daily at 6am, and closes at 6pm (all year round

 INSIDE THE PARK

 Once you have entered the park, you will find a selection of clearly marked pathways taking you to different sections of the Victoria Falls, including viewpoints of the Victoria Falls bridge behind and Zambezi River below.
 The Knife's Edge bridge is a footbridge which spans a deep gorge and affords you access to the western most viewing point on the Zambian side.
 From this bridge, you can see the full view of the Eastern Cataract, except during the peak flow months when the spray obliterates the view completely.
 The Boiling Pot trail takes you on a steep descent into the Boiling Pot, and another path takes you upstream close to the edge of the Falls, looking onto the Zambezi River before it plummets over the edge and into the gorge.